Sequential attractors in combinatorial threshold-linear networks: Simply-embedded structure and graph rules

-Figure~\ref{fig:dir-vs-linear-chain}A-C shows examples of directional chains both with and without simply-added structure.
+Figure~\ref{fig:dir-vs-linear-chain}A-C shows examples of directional chains both with and without simply-embedded structure.
 Notice that in all three of these graphs, $\FP(G)$ is identical, and it is fully predicted by Proposition~\ref{prop:directional-chain} since $\FP(G) \subseteq \FP(G|_{\tau_6}) = \{\tau_6\}$.
-Moreover, the dynamics progress forward down the directional chain and converge to the stable fixed point on $\tau_6$, irrespective of any simply-added structure.
+Moreover, the dynamics progress forward down the directional chain and converge to the stable fixed point on $\tau_6$, irrespective of any simply-embedded structure.

-Combining simply-added partitions with directional chain structure does not yield any new information about $\FP(G)$.
-But what about simply-added partitions in graphs that have a weaker chain-like structure, where all the edges feed forward between components, but there are not enough forward edges to guarantee directionality?
-For example, consider the graph in Figure~\ref{fig:dir-vs-linear-chain}D. All the edges between components feed forward following a chain-like architecture; moreover, each $j \in \tau_i$ treats the nodes in $\tau_{i+1}$ identically, and so $\{\tau_1|\cdots|\tau_6\}$ is a simply-added partition, but it is not directional.
-We refer to graphs with this chain-like architecture on a simply-added partition as \emph{simple linear chains}.
+Combining simply-embedded partitions with directional chain structure does not yield any new information about $\FP(G)$.
+But what about simply-embedded partitions in graphs that have a weaker chain-like structure, where all the edges feed forward between components, but there are not enough forward edges to guarantee directionality?
+For example, consider the graph in Figure~\ref{fig:dir-vs-linear-chain}D. All the edges between components feed forward following a chain-like architecture; moreover, each $j \in \tau_i$ treats the nodes in $\tau_{i+1}$ identically, and so $\{\tau_1|\cdots|\tau_6\}$ is a simply-embedded partition, but it is not directional.
+We refer to graphs with this chain-like architecture on a simply-embedded partition as \emph{simple linear chains}.

 \begin{definition}[simple linear chain] Let $G$ be a graph with node partition $\{\tau_1|\cdots|\tau_N\}$.
 We say that $G$ is a \emph{simple linear chain} if the following two conditions hold: \begin{enumerate} \item the only edges between components go from nodes in $\tau_i$ to $\tau_{i+1}$, and \item for every $j \in \tau_i$, either $j \to k$ for every $k \in \tau_{i+1}$ or $j \not\to k$ for every $k \in \tau_{i+1}$. \end{enumerate} \end{definition}